Flllexa/chronomark/store-assets/CHROME_STORE_README.md

 # 🔖 ChronoMark - Smart Bookmark Manager

-**Organize, sincronize e encontre seus bookmarks com inteligência artificial**
+Organize, sync, and find your bookmarks with the help of smart tagging and a modern interface.

-## ✨ Principais Funcionalidades
+## ✨ Key Features

-- 🏷️ **Sistema de Tags Inteligente** - Organize bookmarks por categorias personalizadas
+- 🏷️ Intelligent Tag System — Organize bookmarks with flexible, multi-tag categories
-- ☁️ **Sincronização Google Drive** - Seus dados seguros e acessíveis em qualquer lugar
+- ☁️ Google Drive Sync — Keep your data safe and available everywhere
-- 🔍 **Busca Avançada** - Encontre qualquer bookmark instantaneamente
+- 🔍 Advanced Search — Instantly find any bookmark by title, URL, or tag
-- 🤖 **IA Integrada** - Sugestões automáticas de tags e organização
+- 🤖 AI Assistance — Automatic tag and organization suggestions (optional)
-- 📊 **Estatísticas Detalhadas** - Acompanhe seus hábitos de navegação
+- 📊 Useful Stats — Understand your browsing habits
-- 🔒 **Privacidade Total** - Seus dados ficam apenas com você
+- 🔒 Privacy First — Your data stays with you

-## 🚀 Por que ChronoMark?
+## 🚀 Why ChronoMark?

-Cansado de perder bookmarks importantes?
-ChronoMark transforma o caos dos seus favoritos em uma biblioteca organizada e inteligente.
+Tired of losing important bookmarks?
+ChronoMark turns chaos into a clean, searchable, and intelligent library.

-✅ **Tags Ilimitadas** vs Apenas pastas
+✅ Unlimited tags (not just folders)
-✅ **Sincronização Google Drive** vs Limitada
+✅ Google Drive synchronization
-✅ **Busca com IA** vs Busca básica
+✅ Fast, real-time search
-✅ **Interface Moderna** vs Interface básica
+✅ Clean and modern interface

-## 🔒 Privacidade e Segurança
+## 🔒 Privacy & Security

-- Seus dados ficam apenas com você
+- Your data stays on your device and/or your personal Google Drive
-- Sincronização opcional com Google Drive
+- Optional Google Drive sync
-- Nenhum dado é enviado para servidores externos
+- No data is sent to third‑party servers
-- Código aberto e auditável
+- Open source and auditable

 ---

-*Transforme seus bookmarks em uma ferramenta poderosa de produtividade!*
+Turn your bookmarks into a powerful productivity tool!